yasmeenzoubi/single-cell-rna-seq-pancreas-pipeline/README.md

 [1] 20125  2000
 ```

-After running the QC step, I still have 2000 cells.
-This means that the cells at seed 123 have already met the selected threshold and illustrates the high-quality randomly selected cell data.
+After I ran the QC steps, the dataset contains 20,125 genes and 2,000 cells, confirming that all subsampled cells met the set thresholds.

 ## Data normalization
 The next step is to normalize the data.
 Single cell RNA-Seq data is messy.
 It is necessary to transform the data into an even distribution PCA and statistical analysis.
 To normalize single cell data, use scran.